Harrying of the North: Norman Conquest

-Back in Northumbria, William changed tactics and appointed a Norman, Robert de Comines, as earl, rather than an Anglo-Saxon.
+Back in Northumbria, William changed tactics and appointed a Flemish mercenery, Robert de Comines, as earl, rather than an Anglo-Saxon.
 Despite warnings from Bishop Ethelwin that a rebel army was mobilised against him, Robert rode into Durham with a party of men on 28 January 1069, where he and his men were surrounded and slaughtered.
 The rebels then turned their attention to York where they killed the guardian of the castle there plus a large number of his men William's response was swift and brutal: he returned to York where he fell on the besiegers, killing or putting them to flight.

 Possibly emboldened by the fighting in the north, rebellions broke out in other parts of the country.
 William sent earls to deal with problems in Dorset, Shrewsbury and Devon, while he dealt with rebels in the Midlands and Stafford.
-Edgar Ætheling had sought assistance from King Sweyn II of Denmark.
+Edgar Ætheling had sought assistance from King Sweyn II of Denmark, who claimed that he had been promised the English throne by Edward the Confessor.
 Sweyn assembled a fleet of ships under the command of his sons.
 The fleet sailed up the east coast of England raiding as they went.
 The Danes with their English allies retook the city of York.
 Then, in the winter of 1069, William marched his army from Nottingham to York with the intention of engaging the rebel army.
 However, by the time William's army had reached York, the rebel army had fled, with Edgar returning to Scotland.
 As they had nowhere suitable on land to stay for the winter, the Danes decided to go back to their ships in the Humber estuary.
 William agreed to pay them a danegeld to return home without a fight.
 William then turned to the rebels.
 As they were not prepared to meet his army in pitched battle, he employed a strategy that would attack the rebel army's sources of support and their food supply.